European postal services suspend shipment of packages to US over import tariffs

 ————

-Angela Charlton in Paris, Costas Kantouris in Thessaloniki, Greece, Stephanie Lichtenstein in Vienna, Brian Melley in London and Molly Quell in Amsterdam contributed to this resport.
+Anderson reported from New York.
+Associated Press writers Angela Charlton in Paris; Costas Kantouris in Thessaloniki, Greece; Stephanie Lichtenstein in Vienna; Brian Melley in London and Molly Quell in Amsterdam contributed to this report.